Mitsubishi Type 73 light truck: Design

 Both Kyū and Shin light truck vehicles can be outfitted with various weapon systems such as Kawasaki Type 64 anti-tank pods, Kawasaki Type 79 and Kawasaki Type 87 anti-tank missile launchers, Japan Steel Works Type 60 recoilless rifles, Sumitomo MINIMI LMGs and Sumitomo M2 machine guns to make them both a mobile anti-tank and anti-personnel vehicle.

-Both light truck variants have the tarpaulin hood mounts at the rear as an option.
+Both light truck variants have the tarpaulin roof cover mounts at the rear as an option.
 They also have rear seats that can be folded up when they are not needed.
-Air conditioning is installed as a standard feature.
+Air conditioning is installed as a standard feature on the Shin variant.

 Variants

 The base Kyu models for personnel and light cargo transport were designated J24A, J25A and J23A.

-'A2' versions carried a wireless communications system Type 3.
+The'A2' versions carried a wireless communications system Type 3.
 'P' versions carried a recoil-less rifle, 'K' versions an anti-tank guided missile launcher Type 87.
-'G-E' and 'G-N' versions carried a Type 79 guided missile launcher for either anti-tank or anti-landing craft us.
+'G-E' and 'G-N' versions carried a Type 79 guided missile launcher for either anti-tank or anti-landing craft use.
 'SR' versions carried a radar system and had jacks to stabilize the vehicle.
 The 'SH' version carried an orientation system while the 'SC' version carried a communication relay system.
 'SR, 'SH' and 'SC' versions were all equipped with winches.
 Small numbers were produced with small megaphones, roof-mounted single beacons and grille flashers.

-The Light Trucks were painted in white as they were exclusively used by JSDF military police units.
+Light trucks painted in white were exclusively used by JSDF military police units.